SilkRose/Pony/stories/metal-magic/metal-magic.md

 They moved to the next bin before she levitated out a pair of cymbals.

-"Bronze is another alloy metal, this one being eighty-eight percent copper and twelve-percent tin usually.
+"Bronze is another alloy metal, this one usually being eighty-eight percent copper and twelve percent tin.
 Bronze is typically used in sculptures like medals and statues, and percussion instruments like bells and cymbals."

 Pinkie Pie raised her hoof as the ponies looked at the metal.